vtex-apps/io-documentation/docs/en/Recipes/store/publishing-an-app.md

 1. Use the `vtex publish` command to turn the account version in which you were working into the app’s **release candidate version**.
 A release candidate can **only** be installed on an account if the user orders Toolbelt to install the exact version.
 2. Test the release candidate’s **stability** by means of an [A/B test](https://vtex.io/docs/recipes/store/running-native-ab-testing).
-3. Use the `vtex validate` command to turn the release candidate into the **stable version** and thus be able to have Housekeeper install it on all accounts that use the app.
+3. Use the `vtex validate` command to publish the release candidate as a stable version.
+By using this command, Housekeeper will automatically install the new app version on all accounts that use the app.

 If your app **doesn’t** have billingOptions, users with access to the account in which the app was added can install it through the Admin’s Apps section.